WorldMaker/blog.worldmaker.net/_posts/2017-12-31-three-billboards-resistance-fleet.md

 allegiances, and by causing unnecessary risk to rescue it's Resistance troops.

-I very much believe that Poe is accountable for millions of deaths by the end of the film, shows no remorse or regret from his actions, and is withing this particular film the biggest villain.
+I very much believe that Poe is accountable for millions of deaths by the end of the film, shows no remorse or regret from his actions, and is within this particular film the biggest villain.

 # What Do We Do With a General, When He Stops Being a General?